 Almost everywhere you look, someone is trying to sell you CBD oil.
-Whether it's the convenience store down the road or your grocery store.
-But what exactly is CBD oil and how do you use it?
+But what exactly is CBD oil, and how do you use it?

 You will learn the key factors for choosing a CBD, including: